bzw133/SHAARP.ml/docs/methods.md

 ## Outline of ♯SHAARP

 ### Single Interface
-A flowchart illustrating the procedure for solving the equations and boundary conditions for the $\omega$ and $2\omega$ waves mentioned above is presented in **Figure 5.** The [table of symbols](table.md) summarizes all the relevant input and output variables in ♯SHAARP.
-The two refracted linear waves are described by solving **Eq.
+A flowchart illustrating the procedure for solving the equations and boundary conditions for the $\omega$ and $2\omega$ waves mentioned above is presented in **Figure 5.** The two refracted linear waves are described by solving **Eq.
 (2)**.
 Their actual field strengths can be obtained by using the boundary conditions at the fundamental frequency, $\omega$.
 Given **Eqs.
 3** and **4**, two homogeneous waves and three inhomogeneous waves at $2\omega$ can be uniquely determined.
 Following the boundary condition analysis at $2\omega$, an analytical equation for the second harmonic response can be derived and used for polar plots simulations as well as for fitting experimental polar plots and extracting intrinsic SHG susceptibilities.

 >![MethodF5.png](img/MethodF5.png)
 >**Figure 5.
 Flowchart illustrating the key steps in deriving the polarized second harmonic fields generated by a nonlinear medium.**